Overv/raycraft/README.md

 The largest difference between this rendering approach and Minecraft's rasterization approach is that the concept of building chunks doesn't exist.
 Modifying the world is as simple as a single `glTexSubImage3D` call.
 It is of course still preferable to not have parts of the world in memory that are too far away besides the implementation defined 3D texture dimensions limits.

+## Performance

+Not much can be said about the performance until larger worlds have been tested, but right now performance is a problem that is very far away.

 ## Todo

 * Navigating through the world